- Varsity Basketball I

 - Varsity Basketball II

-Since arriving at Marietta College in 2007, Jon VanderWal has proven he can build a championship-caliber program, recruit with the best in the nation and draw up a game strategy that has led to 164 victories over the past nine seasons.
+Since arriving at Marietta College in 2007, Jon VanderWal has proven he can build a championship-caliber program, recruit with the best in the nation and draw up a game strategy that has led to 211 victories over the past 11 seasons.
+VanderWal also guided the Pioneers to four consecutive Ohio Athletic Conference championships from 2015-2018 — the first time that has ever been accomplished in the conference.

 VanderWal’s impact on Marietta College basketball has been nothing short of remarkable.
-He has led the Pioneers to three Ohio Athletic Conference regular season championships, three OAC Tournament championships and four appearances in the NCAA tournament — including a run to the Elite 8 in 2014-15.
+He has led the Pioneers to five OAC regular season championships, three OAC Tournament championships and six appearances in the NCAA tournament — including a run to the Elite 8 in 2014-15.
 The Elite 8 team set a school record by winning 21 consecutive games to open the season and finished with a 28-4 record (also a school record).

 In 2010-11, VanderWal’s coaching style and recruiting prowess were on full display as the Pioneers went 27-4 and won the regular season conference championship — the first since 1974-75 and the first tournament crown in school history.
 That team also went on to reach the Sweet 16 and ignited the passion you see at every game at Ban Johnson Arena.